-go to site For the first time in ten years, the world championship of robots will be taking place in Germany again.
+source site For the first time in ten years, the world championship of robots will be taking place in Germany again.

-Buy cheap Tastylia online without a prescription In the summer of 2016, Leipziger Messe will host the 20th RoboCup, the world championship of robots.
+go to link In the summer of 2016, Leipziger Messe will host the 20th RoboCup, the world championship of robots.
 The leading international robotics event takes place in a different country each year.
 It was last held in Germany in 2006, parallel to the soccer world championship, and delighted thousands of visitors in Bremen.
 “RoboCup is a fascinating event − participants demonstrate top scientific and technical achievements in an entertaining way,” says Markus Geisenberger, Managing Director of Leipziger Messe.
 “This event is just as interesting for experts as it is for the media and the audience.
 We are so pleased that our joint proposal with the German RoboCup National Committee, WorldSkills Germany, the Free State of Saxony, and the city of Leipzig has been a success.
 We would also like to thank the Federal Ministry of Education and Science, as well as our many supporters from business, science and media.”

 Up to 3,000 participants from over 40 countries have their autonomous robots compete against each other and solve complex problems at the RoboCup World Championship.
 In addition to soccer-playing robots, visitors will also meet robots that independently search for survivors in disaster regions or that perform various tasks in an apartment in interaction with humans.
 At RoboCupJunior, the RoboCup for students up to the age of 20, robots not only play soccer but, among other things, dance to music or come to grips with an obstacle course.
 Parallel to the competitions, extending over several days, a conference on the latest scientific developments in artificial intelligence and robotics will be held.